Nanterre 92

 Nanterre 92 is a professional basketball club from the city of Nanterre (a western suburb of Paris), France.
-The club plays in the top-tier level basketball league in France, the Pro A, since 2011.
+The club has played in the top-tier level basketball league in France, the Pro A, since 2011.
 Founded in 2011 as JSF Nanterre, the club plays its home games in the Palais des Sports, which has a capacity of 3,000 people.
 The honor list of Nanterre includes one French championship and two French Cup titles as well as a FIBA Europe Cup championship.

 History

+The club was established in 1927 as JSF Nanterre.

-Nanterre 92 played in the French 2nd Division, for the first time, in the 2004–05 season.
+Nanterre played in the French 2nd Division, for the first time, in the 2004–05 season.
 In 2007, the club made it to the finals of the French Cup.
 In 2011, the club won the French 2nd Division championship, and got promoted to the top national domestic level French League.

-In the 2012–13 French League season, after finishing in the eighth position of the regular season, Nanterre 92 won its first top-tier national domestic title, and thus qualified to play in the European-wide top-tier level EuroLeague, in the 2013–14 season.
+In the 2012–13 French League season, after finishing in the eighth position of the regular season, Nanterre won its first top-tier national domestic title, and thus qualified to play in the European-wide top-tier level EuroLeague, in the 2013–14 season.

 In the French League 2013–14 season, Nanterre didn't manage to reach the league's playoffs, after finishing 10th in the Pro A regular season.
-Despite the disappointment in the national league competition, Nanterre 92 won the French Cup title that season.
+Despite the disappointment in the national league competition, Nanterre won the French Cup title that season.
 They beat SLUC Nancy Basket, by a score of 55–50, in the Cup's Final.
-In the French Leaders Cup, Nanterre 92 also reached the Cup Final, but lost to Le Mans Sarthe Basket.
+In the French Leaders Cup, Nanterre also reached the Cup Final, but lost to Le Mans Sarthe Basket.
 Nanterre also made its debut in the EuroLeague that season.

 To start the 2014–15 season, Nanterre won the Match des Champions (French Super Cup).
 On April 26, 2015, Nanterre won its first European-wide trophy.
 In the 2015, EuroChallenge Final, it beat Trabzsonspor, 63–64, on a buzzer-beater by T.J.
 Campbell.

 In February 2016, the team's name was changed from JSF Nanterre, to Nanterre 92, with "92" representing the numeric code of the club's home department of Hauts-de-Seine.